-Over at SitePoint I'm sending out the Java Channel Newsletter every other Friday.
-In it I ramble about what I found interesting in the Java community.
-You’ll be surprised to hear that we deliver it via email - you can sign up here.
+Over at SitePoint I used to send out a Java Channel Newsletter every other Friday, in which I rambled about what I found interesting in the Java community.
 This here is Issue III from October 21st 2016.
+If you are interested in such news, sign up for the CodeFX Weekly.

 Moshe Kranc recently published The Rise and Fall of Scala, an article in which he discusses the (perceived?) decline of Scala and the (imagined?) reasons behind it.
 This caused some ripples and, of course, a little flame war but discussions were mostly civil and worth looking into.